 To prevent food poisoning from ruining the summer fun, follow the guidelines outlined by the CDC.
 Their “Clean, Separate, Cook, Chill” system ensures you’re prepping, serving, and storing food in the safest manner possible.

-To keep people from contracting foodborne illness in your facility, create systems to ensure ongoing proper procedures are followed.
-This article outlines 10 ways to prevent a listeria outbreak in your facility or business but can be applied to preventing the spread of most foodborne illnesses.
+To help protect people from contracting foodborne illness in your facility, create systems to ensure ongoing proper procedures are followed.
+This article outlines 10 ways to prevent a listeria outbreak in your facility or business but can be applied to preventing the spread of most foodborne illness.

-- Regularly disinfecting surfaces where food is stored and prepared.
+- Regularly disinfect surfaces where food is stored and prepared.

-- Ensuring employees and customers practice proper hand washing hygiene and proper food handling practices.
+- Ensure employees and customers practice proper hand washing hygiene and proper food handling practices.

 - Keep all refrigeration and freezing units set to the correct temperature with temp logs.

-- Use NSF certified food-safe sanitizers and disinfectants to kill germs and pathogens on surfaces and equipment.
+- Use food-safe sanitizers and disinfectants to kill germs and pathogens on surfaces and equipment.